 Chair and CEO, Brown’s Super Stores

-Another long-anticipated campaign got its official start last year.
+Another long-anticipated campaign got its official start late last year.
 Grocery giant Jeff Brown officially announced his campaign in November with a focus on upending the status quo and career politicians in City Hall.
 Although he’s never held elected office, Brown has been a critic of Kenney and is a well-known name in the region and its political space.
 Brown owns Brown’s Super Stores, which operates more than a dozen ShopRites and Fresh Grocers in food deserts across Philadelphia.
-Many were caught off guard this month as AFSCME District Council 33, the city’s largest municipal union, endorsed Brown after an unscheduled vote of the union’s leaders.
+Many were caught off guard earlier this year as AFSCME District Council 33, the city’s largest municipal union, endorsed Brown after an unscheduled vote of the union’s leaders.